gaois/Gaois.Localizer/README.md

 });
 ```

-The mapped tags can then be accessed elswhere in the application, and a convenience function is even provided to infer the correct locale:
+The mapped tags can then be accessed elswhere in the application, and a convenience function is even provided to infer the correct locale (the code shown below is a Razor UI):

 ```c#
 @foreach (var culture in LocOptions.Value.SupportedUICultures)